ekmett/unpacked-containers/README.md

 unpacked-containers
 ==

-This is a related set of packages that provide unpacked versions of `containers` using backpack
+This package supplies a simple unpacked version of Data.Set and Data.Map using backpack.

-This can remove a level of indirection on the heap, and remove a ton of code size inflation caused by the excessive use of `INLINEABLE` that was necessary before.
+This can remove a level of indirection on the heap and unpack your keys directly into nodes of your sets and maps.

+See `unpacked-set-example` for a tiny example of usage.

 Contact Information
 -------------------